Omicrxn/Production-Ready-API-Template/README.md

 ### JWT Auth Module

 JWT is one of the standard ways to authenticate users.
 This module helps the integration of this system into any api.
 The module includes functions and classes to: Create JWT tokens, validate them when passing them to your routes via header and refresh the tokens.
 It uses passport js to authenticate the JWT.

-You can also customize the middleware that passport is going to use after validating your token and before executing the actual route function.
+#### Initializing The Auth Middleware

 To use this module you just need to write in server.ts the following snippet before initializing the routes.

 ```typescript
 import { InitializeAuthMiddleware } from "@src/modules/auth/index";